aashurajhassani/kotak_intern/Cancel_Order.md

 client.cancel_order(order_id = "")

 # Method 2 (Delayed)
-This is delay type, if order id along with isVerify as True will be passed then check the status of the given order id and then proceed to further
+This is delay type, if order id along with isVerify as True will be passed then check the status of the given order id and then proceed to further<br/>
 client.cancel_order(order_id = "", isVerify="True")

 ### Example